jamessu2/youtube_playlist_summary/README.md

 ## Getting A Youtube API Key
-Don't worry, getting a Youtube API key is a piece of chocolate cake:
+Don't worry, getting a Youtube API key is a **piece of cake**.
+Like, 10 clicks.

 1. Go to https://console.developers.google.com/ (sign in with a gmail account)
 2. Create a "NEW PROJECT"